YoYo-XYZ/PINNs-for-NVS-fluid/readme.md

 # PINNforFluidDynamics: A Physics-Informed Neural Network Framework for Navier–Stokes Equations

 This repository contains a Python package for solving 2D steady and unsteady Navier-Stokes equations using **Physics-Informed Neural Networks (PINNs)**.
-The framework is built with PyTorch and is designed to handle fluid flow problems in domains with user-defined geometries.
+The framework is built with **PyTorch** and is designed to handle fluid flow problems in domains with *user-defined geometries*.

 ![Steady-State Channel Flow Simulation Result](examples/channel_flow_steady/channel_flow_steady.png)